 HIV & Oral Sex

-- has cuts or sores around or in their mouth or throat; if the person receiving oral sex ejaculates in the mouth of the person performing oral sex; or
+- If the person receiving oral sex ejaculates in the mouth of the person performing oral sex

-- if the person receiving oral sex has another sexually transmitted disease (STD).
+- If the person receiving oral sex has another sexually transmitted infection (STI).

-- use a latex condom on the penis; or
+- Use a latex condom on the penis

 Back to top